jepersson/jepersson.github.io/_posts/2017-05-07-p2-surviving-titanic.md

 Other than just imputations there are also some data hidden in columns that could be used for further analysis after some more reworking of the original dataset.
-For example, we could calculate the size of the group the passenger were traveling with using the 'SibSp' and 'Parch' columns to see if this had any influence on their survival or not.
+For example, we could calculate the size of the group the passenger was traveling with using the 'SibSp' and 'Parch' columns to see if this had any influence on their survival or not.
 Using some simple text processing we could also break out any titles present in the 'Name' columns to further describe the social status of the passengers.

-I believe there are even more things that could be done but to keep the length down and also to keep us inside the confines of my current abilities this have to be left for the future.
+I believe there are even more things that could be done but to keep the length down and also to keep us within the confines of my current abilities this have to be left for the future.